vegather/Disruptive/README.md

 ### Overview

 To use this Swift library, you start by initializing an instance of the `Disruptive` struct.
 This will be the entry-point for all the requests to the Disruptive Technologies servers.
 This `Disruptive` instance will automatically handle things such as authentication, pagination, re-sending of events after rate-limiting, and other recoverable errors.

+The endpoints implemented on the `Disruptive` struct will typically return a value of the type `Result` (read more about that type [here](https://developer.apple.com/documentation/swift/result/writing_failable_asynchronous_apis)).
+This will contain the value you requested on `.success` (if any, `Void` if not), or a `DisruptiveError` on `.failure`.

 The following sections will provide a brief guide to the most common use-cases of the API.
 Check out the [full API documentation](https://vegather.github.io/Disruptive/) for more.